 - Have ever had an allergic reaction to a medication in the past

 - Have high blood pressure

-- Have an abnormal heart rhythm (cardiac arrhythmia)
+- Have an abnormal heart rhythm (cardiac arrhythmia) or another heart problem

 - Have a mental health condition including psychosis, depression, anxiety, or bipolar disorder